VinneyJ/VinneyJ.github.io/content/jobs/Skylux Tech/index.md

 date: '2022-10-13'
 title: 'Junior Backend Engineer'
 company: 'Skylux Tech'
-range: 'Oct - Present'
+range: 'Oct 2021 - Nov 2022'
 url: '#'
 ---

-- Worked alongside another developer to implement RESTful APIs in Django that enabled the internal analytics team to increase reporting speed by 23%.
+• Reduced the number of customer complaints by 88% in 2 weeks by building a new extensive test feature using Coverage and Pytest tools to slowly solve the bugs.

-- Collaborated with an agile team of 4, and helped prioritize and scope features requests to ensure that the biggest impact features were worked on first.
+• Increased reporting speed for the internal analytics team by 23% by implementing RESTful API that enabled the same.

-- Built extensive test coverage for new features, this reduced the number of customer complaints by 22%.
+• Collaborated with an agile team of 4 to prioritize and scope feature requests to ensure that the most significant impact features were worked on first.

-- Acquired and ingested data to build and maintain data pipelines that led to discovering an opportunity for a new site feature, boosting revenue by 32%.
+• Amplified our CI/CD release speed by 90% through GitHub Actions automation, which created new docker images and sent them to AWS ECR, from which ECS spun new containers with the latest changes.